jonasssneto/swagger-generator/README.md

 This script helps automate your documentation process.
 To use it, create a Swagger JSON file following the OpenAPI pattern and place it in the `JSON` folder.
 Then, run `make.sh`, which will generate HTML documentation and create a homepage to easily access all generated files.

-You can integrate this script with GitHub Actions and GitHub Pages to automate deployment.
-For example, set it up to run on the `example` branch.
+You can integrate this script with GitHub Actions and GitHub Pages to automate deployment

 ## How to use?